RackConnect image validation scripts

 If there are no issues, script still exits with a zero (successful) exit status.

 # sudo bash preflight.sh 1>/dev/null 2>/dev/null && echo "Success" || echo "A test failed."
 Success

 Download the Windows validation script onto the target server from the link provided at the beginning of this article.
-You do not have to do this as a user with Administrator rights, but it may be easier because you will need to run the script as a user with Administrator rights.
+You do not have to do this as a user with Administrator rights, but you will need to run the script as a user with Administrator rights.

 If you are using Internet Explorer to download the script and Enhanced Security is configured (the default for all Windows Server base images), you might be prompted that scripts.rackconnect.rackspace.com is not part of your Trusted Sites.
 If so, add the domain to your Trusted Sites and retry step 1.

 Browse to where you saved the file (for Internet Explorer, this is probably your user’s Downloads folder) and run the downloaded script.

 In the preflight window that appears, click Run Preflight.
 You might see a command prompt window briefly appear and then disappear.
 This is normal behavior.